Subscribe

 4. Meek Milly with a new Philly sports reference

-5. 6 years ago in November Meek was sentenced 2-4 years in prison.
+5. Six years ago in November, Meek was sentenced to two to four years in prison.

 He came back better than ever and has helped push through 22 bills aimed at rebuilding the lives of people who’ve been incarcerated.